Jerryx2020/starter_folder/README.md

-# Marriage Licence Statistics - Toronto
+# Marriage License Statistics - Toronto

 This project focuses on simulating and analyzing data from the **Marriage Licence Statistics** in Toronto using the **Open Data Toronto** platform.
 The workflow involves simulating datasets, gathering real data, cleaning the data, conducting tests, and generating a final report using **Quarto**.